 Other measures of efficiency provide similar takeaways.
-For example, taking into account all public institutions and normalizing the time it would take a full-time student to complete each degree (i.e., a bachelor's degree takes a full-time student four years to complete, so the costs for producing that
+For example, taking into account all public institutions and normalizing the time it would take a full-time student to complete each degree (i.e., a bachelor's degree takes a full-time student four years to complete, so the costs for producing that degree are weighted four times), Missouri ranks as the fifth most efficient state in the nation (Figure 37).

-Figure 32.
+Figure 37.
 Education and Related Expenditures per Degree Year, FY2010-2019 (Ten-Year Average)